HealthSamurai/documentation/reference/aidbox-forms/api-reference.md

 ### aidbox.sdc/generate-form-link

+Generates link for form access and management without authentication.

-Creates [policy token](../../security-and-access-control-1/security/access-policy.md#signed-rpc-policy-token) to get access to SDCDocument/SDCWorkflow
+> Creates [policy token](../../security-and-access-control-1/security/access-policy.md#signed-rpc-policy-token) to get access to SDCDocument/SDCWorkflow

-params:
+Redirect urls can be specified for different actions.

+- Submit
+- Save & Close

+> By default there is no `Save & Close` button in page.
+When you specify `redirect-on-save` - button appeares in UI.

+Params:

 | Param             | Description                                            | Type                    | required? |
 |-------------------|--------------------------------------------------------|-------------------------|-----------|